gocardless/coach/README.md

 - **Modularity** - No more tangled `before_filter`'s and interdependent concerns.
 Build Middleware that does a single job, and does it well.
-- **Guarantees** - Work with a simple `provide`/`require` interface to guarantee that the data you need in your endpoint is loaded before your app even boots.
+- **Guarantees** - Work with a simple `provide`/`require` interface to guarantee that your middlewares load data in the right order when you first boot your app.
 - **Testability** - Test each middleware in isolation, with effortless mocking of test data and natural RSpec matchers.